Frequently Asked Questions

 Yes, Flourish Therapy & Consulting are an approved provider of services under Medicare.
 To receive a Medicare rebate when seeing an Accredited Mental Health Social Worker you will require a Mental Health Care Plan and referral letter from a General Practitioner (GP), or a referral letter from a psychiatrist or paediatrician.

-How much does Flourish Therapy & Consulting charge for one-on-one and parenting support counselling?
+How much does Flourish Therapy & Consulting charge for counselling?

 Is Bulk-Billed counselling available?